Azby-Cxdw/Study/Physics/Physics.md

 - The SI Unit of speed is meters per second(m/s)
 - Other common units of speed are kilometers per hour(km/h) and miles per hour(mph or mi/h)
 - Dimension = **M<sup>0</sup>L<sup>1</sup>T<sup>-1</sup>**
+- Speed is always positive.
+- Speed is absolute value of velocity |v|

 #### Formula